World Championship Wrestling: 1998 to 2001: Leadership changes; collapse and eventual demise

 Concurrently to WCW beginning to struggle under the weight of its own momentum, the WWF began to turn the corner on its own reforms.
 Having been caught flatfooted by the total reconfiguration of WCW and the success of Nitro in 1996 and 1997, by 1998 the WWF was building its own momentum.
 Taking most of the innovations WCW had implemented and reapplying them to their own presentation, WWF began its "Attitude Era".
 Building around newly emerging stars such as Stone Cold Steve Austin and The Rock, as well as WWF promoter Vince McMahon becoming a major on-screen character himself, the WWF finally ended Nitros 83 weeks of ratings victories on April 13, 1998.
 For the next four months, Nitro and Raw would trade wins until October 26, 1998, when Nitro scored its last-ever ratings victory over Raw.
 The combined pressure of the WWF seizing back the ratings lead as well as WCW's own internal problem caused tension amongst both the on-screen talent and management.

 By November 1998 Kevin Nash had become head booker of WCW, overseeing the creative direction of both Nitro and Thunder.
-Nash's tenure was fraught with unpopular decisions, such as the move that saw the popular undefeated streak of WCW Champion Goldberg ended by Nash himself, who then became champion, only for Nash to then lay down for Hollywood Hogan and reform a reunited nWo in the widely panned "Fingerpoke of Doom" angle.
+Nash's tenure was fraught with unpopular decisions, such as the move that saw the popular undefeated streak of WCW Champion Goldberg ended by Nash himself, who then became champion, only for Nash to then lie down for Hollywood Hogan and reform a reunited nWo in the widely panned "Fingerpoke of Doom" angle.